Colin Kaepernick Salary Demands Too High? Disgraced QB Wants $9 Million Per Year

 Colin Kaepernick’s salary demands are in the $9-10 million per year range, an absurd amount of money for a middling quarterback with considerable baggage, CBS Sports is reporting.

-Amid the current NFL off-season free-agent signing frenzy, other quarterbacks of Kaepernick’s caliber, such as Mark Sanchez, Josh McCown and Brock Osweiler, have all found jobs recently.
-However Kaepernick, who four years ago led the San Francisco 49ers to the Super Bowl, remains unemployed.
+Amid the current NFL off-season free-agent signing frenzy, other quarterbacks of Kaepernick’s caliber, such as Mark Sanchez, Josh McCown, and Brock Osweiler, have all found jobs recently.
+However, Kaepernick, who four years ago led the San Francisco 49ers to the Super Bowl, remains unemployed.

 Colin Kaepernick is to the NFL what black people are to America https://t.co/QrJMZPHZA5 pic.twitter.com/9GcKWQdgoE